Top event tips from One More Song co-founderCategories Wedding tips.

 Follow your gut.
 You should get a good feeling after each interaction with your provider.
 Make sure you ask lots of questions.

-I recommend providing your agency with as much detail about your event as you can.
+I recommend providing your DJ with as much detail about your event as you can.
 This means nothing is missed, pricing will be quoted accurately and you can be rest assured that all aspects of the entertainment have been taken into consideration.

 Explore different options for your desired atmosphere